 And Finally, follow the above test procedure to find the result.

-According to wikipedia, there are some limitation of wilcoxon signed rank test.
+According to Wikipedia, there are some limitation of Wilcoxon signed rank test.
 They are: when the difference between the groups is zero, the observations are discarded.
 This is of particular concern if the samples are taken from a discrete distribution.
 In these scenarios the modification to the Wilcoxon test by Pratt 1959, provides an alternative which incorporates the zero differences.
 This modification is more robust for data on an ordinal scale.

 See other non-parametric Test: